 Emirates’ Airbus A380 Business Class

 Next time you’re headed from Sydney to Dubai, hop aboard the Emirates Airbus A380 Business Class.
 There’s a personal minibar and foot-level stowage, as well as some of the tastiest mid-air food you’ll ever lay teeth on.
 For entertainment, the Ice system includes more than 1300 films, television shows, and documentaries.
 Need a drink?
 Or need anything, for that matter?
-The attendants speak 15 languages!
+The attendants speak 15 languages.
 And did we mention there are complimentary top-shelf champagne and a chauffeur drive service to the airport?
 Plus: the Onboard Lounge is a great place to attempt to break David Boone’s record for Martini’s sunk over the pacific if you’re so inclined.
+Great for flying to Europe or Dubai.

 The Etihad Experience Business Class